Qualytics/userguide/docs/identifiers/what-is-an-identifier.md

 Since Partitions are required to support `Incremental` Operations, an Incremental Identifier is required for every Table Container.

+!!! info
+    * **Partition Field Selection**: When selecting a partition field for a table during catalog operation, we will attempt to select a field with no nulls.
+However, certain datastores (such as BigQuery) support partitioning on nullable fields and override our default preference for complete fields.
+    * **Potential Data Addition with Nulls**: There's always a possibility that records with null values in the partition field could be added to any database after initial cataloging.
+This scenario is important to consider for ongoing data management.
+    * **User-Specified Partition Fields**: Users are permitted to specify partition fields manually.
+While we enforce the data type of these fields, we do not currently enforce non-nullability or completeness.
+This flexibility requires careful consideration.
+    * **Spark's Handling of Nulls**: Critical - Apache Spark will ignore rows where the partition field is null.
+This means that any data with nulls in the partition column will not be processed by Spark.
+Qualytics will generate a warning for any operation where records are not processed due to the presence of nulls in the partition field.
+This scenario may be avoided by supplying the partition field a value for those rows or by unsetting the partition field for the table and running the operation without one.
 ---

 # Managing an Identifier